Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 ### Indexing configuration per data type

-**The default configuration supports most usecases and often may not need to be touched, as this package comes with sane defaults for all Neos data types.**
+**The default configuration supports most use cases and often may not need to be touched, as this package comes with sane defaults for all Neos data types.**

 Indexing of properties is configured at two places.
 The defaults per-data-type are configured